Is-haq Oloyede: Career

 Oloyede attained the rank of Professor in 1995.
 He was elected Vice Chancellor of his alma mater University of Ilorin in 2007 for a term of five years, during which the university became highly-ranked among the best in Africa and the most sought-after university in Nigeria.

 Oloyede also served as the Chairman of the Association of Vice-Chancellors of Nigerian Universities and Committee of Vice-Chancellors between 2011–2012.
 At the international level, he has held several distinguished positions.
 Between 2009–2011, he was the president of the Association of African Universities (AAU).
 Other positions include: Deputy Chairman of the Governing Board of the International Association of Universities (IAU) [2008 – 2011]; and Secretary-General, Association of West African Universities (AWAU) [2013 – 2017].
 In 2015, he was appointed the (2nd) Pro-Chancellor and Chairman of the 3rd Governing Council of Fountain University, Nigeria.

 In 2005, he was appointed by President Olusegun Obasanjo as Co-Secretary of the National Political Reform Conference.
 In 2006, he was appointment as consultant by the National Universities Commission on Educational Reforms in Nigeria.
 Oloyede became the National Coordinator and Executive Secretary of the National Inter–Religious Council (NIREC) in 2007.
 Since 2013, he has been the Secretary-General of the Nigerian Supreme Council for Islamic Affairs (NSCIA).

-In 2016, President Muhammadu Buhari appointed him as the Registrar of the Joint Admission and Matriculation Board (JAMB), an appointment, personally described "divine" by him, that was greeted by applauds from several quarters of the Nigerian society.
+In 2016, President Muhammadu Buhari appointed him as the Registrar of the Joint Admission and Matriculation Board (JAMB), an appointment, personally described "divine" by him, that was greeted by applause from several quarters of the Nigerian society.
 Since assumption of office, Oloyede has been praised for transforming JAMB into a reference point in effective public service delivery, transparency and accountability in Nigeria.

 In May 2025, Oloyede broke into tears while apologising for technical glitches that negatively impacted the results of many UTME candidates in the Lagos and South-East zones.
 The problem affected a total 379,997 candidates who sat for the exam in 65 centres in Lagos state, and the five states of the south-eastern states of the country.

+His tenure as JAMB Registrar is billed to end on July 31st 2026.
+This was confirmed following President Bola Tinubu's appointment of 39-year old Segun Aina as the new JAMB Registrar on the 21st of May 2026.